+3.2 Reporting The Applicant will submit monitoring summary reports to the BIA, BLM, NDOW, and USFWS.
+The report will include:

+- The number and behavior of observed ravens

+- Raven nest and perch locations

+- Results of the management techniques

+- The observed effectiveness of the techniques in minimizing raven presence

+- Suggestions for improving raven management

+- Wildlife mortality attributed to predators

-472 Observations of raven predation of desert tortoise (including sign) and occupied raven nests will be reported to the designated contacts atthe BIA, BLM, NDOW, and USFWS by an electronic mail message within two days of the observation.
+472 Observations of raven predation of desert tortoise (including sign) and occupied raven nests will be reported to the designated contacts at the BIA, BLM, NDOW, and USFWS by an electronic mail message within two days of the observation.

-3.3 Adaptive Management The agencies will review the results of raven control efforts and in cooperation with the Project owner will determine if changes in the plan are warranted following the first year of commercial operation of the Project.
+3.3 Adaptive Management The agencies will review the results of raven control efforts and, in cooperation with the Project owner, will determine if changes in the plan are warranted following the first year of commercial operation of the Project.
 If the agencies determine that the raven management program is effective, and the potential for ravens to adversely affect the local wildlife population is less than significant, then the raven surveying and reporting requirement may be discontinued.
 Components of the Raven Control Plan, such as preventing access to anthropogenic food and water resources, preventing nesting, and discouraging roosting will remain effective throughout the lifetime of the Project.

 473 4.
 References Avian Power Line Interaction Committee (APLIC).
 2006.
 Suggested Practices for Avian Protection on Power Lines: The State of the Art in 2006.
 Edison Electric Institute, APLIC, and the California Energy Commission.
 Washington, D.C. and Sacramento, California.
 APLIC.
 2012.
 Reducing Avian Collisions with Power Lines.
 The State of the Art in 2012.
 Washington, D.C. and Sacramento, CA: Edison Electric Institute and Avian Power Line Interaction Committee Boarman, W. I. 2002.
 Reducing Predation by Common Ravens on Desert Tortoises in the Mojave and Colorado Deserts.
 Prepared for the United States Bureau of Land Management.
 United States Geological Survey Western Ecological Research Center.
 San Diego, California.
 Boarman, W. I. 2003.
 Managing a subsidized predator population: reducing common raven predation on desert tortoises.
 Environmental Management.
 32:205-217.
 Engel, K. A. and L. S. Young.
 1992.
 Movements and habitat use by Common Ravens from roost sites in southwestern Idaho.
 Journal of Wildlife Management 56: 596-602.